mzmine/mzmine_documentation/docs/performance.md

 ## Preferences

-The preferences can be changed in mzmine's graphical user interface by accessing _File/Set preferences_ from the menu.
-The choices will be stored in a (hidden) _.mzmine3.conf_ file in the user's home directory (Windows: _C:\Users\USERNAME_) once mzmine is closed.
+The preferences can be changed in mzmine's graphical user interface by accessing _Project/Set preferences_ from the menu.
+The choices are stored in the user's mzmine configuration file (`.mzmine/.mzconfig`) once mzmine is closed.
+See [mzmine preferences](preferences.md) for the full list.

 ![Preferences](img/menu_pref.png){: style="width:200px"}